-With less than 2 years of covered employment, the benefit is based on 50% of average earnings; with 2 to 6 years, 55% of average earnings; with 6 to 10 years, 60% of average earnings; with more than 10 years, 70% of average earnings.
+Unemployment benefit: With less than two years of covered employment, the benefit is 50% of average earnings; with two to six years, 55% of average earnings; with seven to 10 years, 60% of average earnings; with more than 10 years, 70% of average earnings.
 For the first 90 calendar days, 100% of the benefit is paid; 80% for the next 90 calendar days; 70% thereafter.
-Benefits are paid for up to 360 days in a two-year period.
-For insured persons within 2 years of retirement, benefits are paid for up to 720 calendar days.
+Benefits are paid for up to

+360 days in a two-year period.
+For insured persons within two years of retirement, benefits are paid for up to 720 calendar days.